 These two misconceptions feed the third, which is the most dangerous and offensive misconception: The poor are lazy.
 It’s mentally easier and more comfortable for people to believe the poor are the cause of their poverty rather than acknowledge we have a system that caters to the haves and actually prevents many of the have-nots from moving up the social ladder.
 The all too common belief that laziness causes poverty is exacerbated by housing patterns.
 People see a concentrated area of poverty, with mostly black residents, and inaccurately conclude that their poverty comes from some common trait, like skin color.

 Exactly!
 With 40 percent of Michigan households unable to pay for basic necessities dealing with this reality should be a state economic priority.
 And we need a completely new agenda to deal with the problem.
 Both finding a way to deal with the multiple barriers that face those who are not working.
-And to deal with way too many jobs that do provide the pay and benefits needed to be able to pay the bills, save for one’s retirement and for the kids’ education.
+And to deal with way too many jobs that do not provide the pay and benefits needed to be able to pay the bills, save for one’s retirement and for the kids’ education.

 What such an agenda should look like is the subject of our report: A Path to Good-paying Careers for all Michiganders: Sharing prosperity with those not participating in the high-wage knowledge-based economy.